AmerMathSoc/texml-to-html/README.md

-# jats-to-htmlbook
+# ams-xml-to-html

-An xslt for converting JATS to htmlbook
+An xslt for converting JATS-like XML to html